Trump Launches Broad Legal Gambit Paired With Public Doubt-Raising On Results

 Bob Bauer, a legal adviser to Biden's campaign, called the Trump legal challenges "meritless" on Thursday and said: "We see through them, so do the courts and so do election officials."

+Trump's campaign alleged it was not getting enough access for its poll challengers in counting sites.
+Judge Cynthia Stephens said the Trump campaign failed to make its case, and that it's too late to grant the remedy requested.

+"On this factual record, I have no basis to find that there's a substantial likelihood of success on the merits as relates to this defendant, nor am I convinced that there is a clear legal duty on behalf of anyone who is properly before this court to manage this issue," Stephens said.

-The legal merits of Trump's various challenges appeared thin to many legal analysts.
+The legal merits of Trump's various other challenges appeared thin to many legal analysts.

-Every vote counts, but if you’re resting your chances on 53 ballots in a statewide count before the finals totals are available...well, boy, I don’t know. https://t.co/nORecdSrba— Josh Douglas (@JoshuaADouglas) November 5, 2020

-At least one judge in Georgia appeared to have thrown out a Trump lawsuit there.
+"It does seem like they're throwing spaghetti at the wall to see what sticks, which I tell my law students is never a good strategy," said Joshua Douglas, a professor at the University of Kentucky who specializes in election law.

+Continued Douglas: "You need to have actual legal arguments with real evidence.
+Again, I think probably the political goal here is to sow discord, to undermine the legitimacy of the election.
+Trump has been doing this for years and now it's come to a head."

 Laws in the states involved always contemplated counting all valid ballots, and this year's unusual election meant not only record turnout but an unusual surge in mailed ballots.